goblinfactory/konsole/backlog.md

 ### Adding

 ### to fix

+- printing special characters e.g. linefeed "\n" does not work.
 ----
 - if using SplitLeft and SplitRight on an existing window that's not the whole screen, then the scrolling scrolls the incorrect portion of the screen.
   - mitigation : if you are splitting from a simple (default) window object, then splitting and scrolling works perfectly.
 For example;